jward0/magesim/readme.md

-TODO: write ctf_example branch
+## Update Log
+### v1.1
+Added better config handling, including the ability to perform parameter sweeps via config Added inter-agent collision, logging, WaitAction, util tools relating to graph neighbour checking Speedup behaviour during non-headless operation improved All known bugs removed

 ## MAGESim
 MAGESim (Multi-Agent Graph Environment Simulator) is, as the name suggests, a multi-agent simulator for graph-structured environments.
 It is designed to be light-weight and performant, and easily customisable to specific use-cases.
 The modification guide below will help get you started with customising the simulator for your own purposes, and two example branches (patrolling_example and ctf_example) have been created to demonstrate how the simulator can be used for various purposes.
-A Python wrapper for the PettingZoo ParallelEnv API for multi-agent reinforcement learning is also provided (see ctf_example branch for an example).
+A Python wrapper for the PettingZoo ParallelEnv API for multi-agent reinforcement learning is also provided (but untested).

 ### Limitations
 MAGESim is a fully synchronous simulator.
 As such, the world and all agents update simultaneously every timestep, and no provision is made for behaviour that does not fit to this discretisation - for example, should an agent reach its target node with some movement remaining for the timestep, the remaining movement will be lost and the agent will not select a new action from its queue until the next timestep.